Neutral Grip Pull Up For A Strong Upper Back

 This move is used as a part of a pull or upper body workout.
 Pull workout will mostly work on your upper back, biceps, and rear delts.
 Upper body workout will also target your front and side delts, triceps, and chest.
 So, you see how this skill fits those workouts perfectly.

 You will grab a pull up bar just a bit wider than shoulder width and hang freely from the bar.
 To start the move, you will pull your entire body weight up.
 The goal will be to get your chin above the bar at the highest point.
-You will also have to be able to slowly and with control lower your body down.
+You will also have to be able to slowly lower your body down.

-So, pulling up to get your chin over the bar and then lowering slowly back down to a starting position is what this move will look like.
+So, pulling up to get your chin over the bar and then lowering back down to a starting position is what this move will look like.

 Positioning: